-Fifteen years ago, none of us would have guessed that in 2012, Bobby would be remarried, the father to a young child and (allegedly) sober for years and that Whitney would die alone in the Beverly Hills Hotel with Xanax by her side and Ray J's phone number in her recent call log.
-Many had hoped that the end of what seemed to be the toxic Bobby and Whitney marriage would signal the rebirth of the latter's career and her health.
+Fifteen years ago, none of us would have foreseen a day in which Bobby Brown would be remarried, the father to a young child and (allegedly) sober for years and that Whitney Houston would die alone in the Beverly Hills Hotel with Xanax by her side and Ray J's phone number in her recent call log.
+Many had hoped that the end of the seemingly toxic punchline marriage would signal the rebirth of the latter's career and her health.
 That was not to be the case.

 Before Real Housewives of Atlanta and Basketball Wives lowered the threshold for what is considered to be acceptable on-screen behavior, there was Bravo's Being Bobby Brown.
-The hit series, which ran but one fateful season, took a look into the life of the aging R&B star, his children and, most notably, his drug-addled wife Whitney Houston.
-It was a train wreck and impossible to look away.
+The hit series, which ran but one fateful season, took a look into the life of the aging R&B star, his children and, most infamously, his drug-addled wife.
+It was a train wreck and impossible to look away from.
 On one hand, you had the loving father who doted on other kids from the family as much as he did his own, the tender relationship between mother and daughter and the undeniably powerful bond that kept Bobby and Whitney together for 15 years.
 But then you had the once-powerful couple looking high as a kite, swimming in booze and talking as if they had no concept of cameras and fame (a particular low came via Brown recalling the time he helped his wife pull a stubborn piece of you-know-what from her rectum).
-For many viewers, the show served as a confirmation: that Negro from Boston had ruined our pretty, pretty princess.
+For many viewers, the show served as a confirmation: that Boston Negro had ruined our pretty, pretty princess.

-Bobby Brown met Whitney Houston at the 1989 Soul Train Awards, the same year she was booed there by an audience that didn't yet find her pop sound "Black" enough to warrant inclusion in such a Black event.
+Brown and Houston met at the 1989 Soul Train Awards, where she was booed by an audience that didn't yet find her pop sound "Black" enough to warrant inclusion in such an event.
 The two very shortly thereafter became inseparable and were married in a 1992 ceremony that made jaws drop across the land.
-Whitney, as we knew her before Bobby, was classy and stunning and sober.
-Whitney after the couple's marriage was loud, defiant and, later, troubled.
-Thus, Brown must have been to blame.
+Whitney Houston, as we knew her before Brown, was classy and stunning and sober.
+Whitney Houston after the couple's marriage was loud, defiant and, later, troubled.
+Thus, her husband must have been to blame.

-It's curious how few folks considered Whitney's choice of husband to be a reflection of who she was all along.
-No, I'm not saying that she was always into drugs and always bent on self-destruction.
-But there has never been any concrete proof that Brown rolled up at that woman's castle on a chariot filled with dope and Marlboros and turned her out.
-Yet that is the narrative so many of us have clung to for the better part of two decades.
+It's curious how few folks considered Houston's choice of husband to be a reflection of who she was all along.
+No, I'm not saying that she was always into drugs and always bent on self-destruction—I don't pretend to have any true intimate knowledge of the late songbird's life.
+But fans have never had any concrete proof that Brown rolled up at that woman's castle on a chariot filled with dope and Marlboros and turned her out.
+Yet that is the narrative that so many have clung to for the better part of two decades.

 Jamilah Lemieux is the News and Lifestyle editor for EBONY.com.
 And she tweets a little.